PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 In order to run a snakemake workflow, you will need to have an anaconda or conda installation.
 Conda is essential because it will be used to install the dependencies within the workflow and setup the correct environments.

 Snakemake will also need to be installed.
 Instructions for installing snakemake using conda can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+Snakemake v5+ is required, and the workflows have been tested using v5.19.3.

 If you intend to generate a graphic for the snakemake workflow graph, you will also need graphviz installed.